xddxdd/blog/source/page/dn42/index.md

      - DN42 IPv4 and IPv6 (IP used in tunnel on your end)
        - Or address blocks, if you need them for the tunnel
        - Including link-local address for IPv6 peering
+     - Which server you want to peer with
    - For creating a tunnel connection:
      - WireGuard/OpenVPN port on your side
        - I will assume 22547 if you don't specify